jianchang512/pyvideotrans/README_ENG.md

 13. CUDA acceleration: If your computer's graphics card is an Nvidia card and CUDA environment and driver are configured, enabling this option will significantly improve speed.

+14. TTS:  edgeTTS & openai TTS select role use dubbing

-14. Click the "Start" button.
+15. Click the "Start" button.
 The bottom will display the current progress and log, and the right text box will show the subtitles.

-15. **After the subtitles are parsed, pause and wait to modify the subtitles.
+16. **After the subtitles are parsed, pause and wait to modify the subtitles.
 If no action is taken, it will automatically continue to the next step after 60 seconds.
 You can also edit subtitles in the right subtitle area and manually click "Continue to Synthesize."**

 > All original videos are uniformly in mp4 format for fast processing and good network compatibility.
 >